 Without guardrails in place, manually tracking all of those versions, comments, and approval decisions would be quite difficult.
 However, because the team was tracking actionable comments, capturing those comments on content, and submitting their decisions across the full approval cycle, they could get the content to the production team for launch and make changes much more quickly.

-One of the biggest advantages of a standardized marketing approval process is having an auditable history of activity for your records and marketing compliance.
-When steps in the approval process are automated and traced, your entire team has greater transparency of how marketing campaigns were conducted.
+One of the most significant advantages of a standardized marketing approval process is having an auditable activity history for your records and marketing compliance.
+When steps in the approval process are automated and traced, your entire team has greater transparency of how marketing campaigns are conducted.

 Here are some helpful areas to trace the marketing project lifecycle:

 Tracking these actions reduces any uncertainty about who approved a creative piece that represents your brand or client.
-Monitoring this information also enables you to identify the standard workflow or any common delays in your approval process.
+Such information management also lets you identify the standard workflow or any common delays in your approval process.

-This post-mortem process analysis can provide valuable insights that save your team’s time and money as you look to optimize the amount of time and effort spent on marketing content creation.
+This post-mortem process analysis can provide valuable insights that save your team time and money as you look to optimize the amount of time and effort spent on marketing content creation.

 Depending on your marketing team’s size and scope, your marketing approval process may require structure and integration across a wide range of marketing tools.
 All of these systems help marketing teams move away from email to facilitate marketing projects.
 These systems include: